BeardScript/history-actions/README.md

 An **Action** defines the way a mutation is done and undone.
 For a better result, you should granulate your actions as much as possible.
 An **Action** should do one thing only.

+You might be wondering, if it defines a mutation, why is it called **Action** and not **Mutation**?
+The answere is simple, an Action does not mutate the state of an object, it triggers the mutation within it.
+In OOP an object should mutate its own state, so even when you set a property from an Action, you should be triggering the setter on that properties definition.
+So it's fair to say that an **Action** is by all means a controller.

+Here's an example of an **Action**:

 ```typescript

 import { Action } from 'history-actions';